emirr44/KIMIKA-Molecular-Classification-and-Generation/src/generation/README.md

 - **Reconstruction loss**: Cross-entropy between the predicted token probabilities and the target SMILES sequence
 - **KL divergence**: A regularization term encouraging the latent space to follow a standard Gaussian distribution

-To stabilize training and encourage better latent representations, we use KL annealing, gradually increasing the weight β of the KL divergence from 0 to 1 over the first 20 epochs.
+To stabilize training and encourage better latent representations, we use KL annealing, gradually increasing the weight β of the KL divergence.

 Training is performed using the Adam optimizer with a learning rate of 1e-3.
 To handle exploding gradients often encountered in RNNs, we apply gradient clipping with a max norm of 5.
 We also implement early stopping based on validation loss to prevent overfitting.